Ellusive89/puzzled-escape-room/README.md

 - In the **Heroku Config Vars** for the application, delete the ```DISABLE_COLLECTSTATIC``` environment variable
 - Visit the **Heroku dashboard** and navigate to the **Deploy** tab for your application.
 Click **Deploy Branch** to initiate the deployment

 After completing these steps, the application will be live.
-You can access the deployed application at this link: [Puzzled Escape Room](https://github.com/Ellusive89/puzzled-escape-room)
+You can access the deployed application at this link: [Puzzled Escape Room](https://puzzled-escaperoom-0a01ce260114.herokuapp.com/escaperoom.html)

 ## Credits

+- The majority of the coding and testing processes are based on the information provided in the "Hello Django" and "I Think Therefore I Blog" walkthroughs, which are part of the Full Stack Frameworks module at Code Institute
+- When faced with uncertainties during the development process, I relied on resources such as Stack Overflow, Bootstrap's documentation, and Django's official documentation for guidance and solutions.
+I also utilized guides and tutorials available on YouTube for additional assistance and insights
+- Foremost, I would like to express my deepest gratitude to my husband for his unwavering support.
+During times when I felt like giving up, he provided the encouragement I needed to keep going.
+Without his support, completing this assignment would not have been possible.